-Part Two: Short essay analyzing, comparing, and placing two quotes from our primary sources into historical context.
+Part Two: A short answer question analyzing, comparing, and placing two quotes from our primary sources into historical context (I'll explain this more in review guide)

 Part Three: Long essay (comparative and comprehensive).
 Students must demonstrate a critical understanding of the material and an ability to develop a clear thesis and argument, supported by direct references to historical events and relevant primary sources.
 Note: Merely repeating material from the book or lecture will not earn any points.